joseasoler/tradergen/README.md

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** An uncommon specialization which sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.

+**Technology:** Has components and materials required for high technology devices.
+Present in bulk and exotic orbital traders.

 ### Trader changes

 **Increased variety of alcoholic beverages (requires mods adding other alcohol types):** Bulk orbital trader, slaver orbital trader, outlander settlements, outlander bulk goods caravan.